-Professor Gerald Gamm Harkness Hall 319 Email: gerald.gamm@rochester.edu Zoom office hours: Monday afternoons, 2:00-3:00 In-person office hours: Thursday mornings, 10:00-11:00
+Professor Gerald Gamm Harkness Hall 319 Email: gerald.gamm@rochester.edu Office hours: Monday afternoons, 2:00-3:00; Thursday mornings, 10:00-11:00

 All books are available for purchase in the campus bookstore.
 Rush Rhees Library has purchased electronic copies of each book, where possible, but some are not available for electronic purchase.
 (You might also consider online sources, including abebooks.com and amazon.com, for book purchases.)
 The required books are these-